Frances Lee McCain

-Frances Lee McCain (born July 28, 1943) is an American actress.
+Frances Lee McCain is an American actress.

 Early life and education

 McCain was born in York, Pennsylvania and grew up in New York, Illinois and Colorado in addition to California.
 She graduated from Ripon College with a BA in Philosophy and then studied acting at the Central School of Speech and Drama in London, England.
-She completed a Master's degree in Psychology at the California Institute of Integral Studies in 2000.
+She completed a master's degree in psychology at the California Institute of Integral Studies in 2000.

 Acting career

 She returned to New York City where she appeared on Broadway in Woody Allen's Play it Again Sam, and off-Broadway in Lanford Wilson's Lemon Sky, creating the role of Carol.
 She joined the American Conservatory Theater in San Francisco under William Ball and played a variety of roles in repertory.

 Apple's Way TV show (1974–1975) and other 1970s work

 She began her career in film and television after appearing opposite Jon Voight and Faye Dunaway in A Streetcar Named Desire, eventually co-starring with Ronny Cox as the female lead in the television series, CBS-TV's Apple's Way in 1974.
 She appeared in a variety of television series and miniseries throughout the 1970s, including Washington: Behind Closed Doors and the Quincy ME episode Eye Of The Needle playing a Holistic practitioner, and in "The Rockford Files" 1978 episode "The Prisoner of Rosemont Hall."
 In 1979, she appeared in Real Life.
 In 1979, she appeared on ABC in the television series 13 Queens Boulevard.